About Faithful America

 You could be great for this role if:

-- One or both of the following are true for you:
+- At least one of the following is true for you:

-- You seek to understand the big picture, but pay close attention to the nitty-gritty details
+- You’re a strong project manager who is highly organized and detail-oriented.
+You seek to understand the big picture, but pay close attention to the nitty-gritty and keep things from slipping through the cracks.

-- You’re an accountable self-starter, and can thrive in a fast-paced, remote work environment.
+- You’re an accountable self-starter who can thrive in a collaborative, remote work environment.

 - You know how to give and receive feedback well.